sucitram/homebridge-delay-switch/README.md

 ## How it works

 Basically, all you need to do is:
-1. Set the desired delay time in the config file (in milisceonds).
+1. Set the desired delay time in the config file (in milliseconds).
 2. Use this switch in any scene or automation.
-3. Set an automation to trigger when this switch is turned off - "EVE" app is very reccomended to set this automation.
+3. Set an automation to trigger when this switch is turned off - "EVE" app is very recommended to set this automation.

 ## How to install